-E8.1: Solo the snare drum and the reverb returns (or put them into Solo Safe – refer to you DAW or console manual on how to do this).
-Be sure that the Dry/Wet control is set to 100% wet, and the return levels are set at about -10.
+The Process: Solo the snare drum and the reverb returns (or put them into Solo Safe – again, refer to your DAW or console manual on how to do this).
+Be sure that the Dry/Wet control is set to 100 percent wet, and the return levels are set at about -10.

 A) Raise the level of the send to the Room reverb until the reverb can be clearly heard.
 Does the snare sound distant?
 Does it sound bigger than before?

 B) Adjust the Decay parameter until the reverb dies out before the next snare hit of the song.
 Does the snare sound clearer?

 C) Mute the send to the Room reverb and raise the level to the Hall reverb.
 Does the snare sound distant?
 Does it sound bigger than before?
 Does it sound bigger than the Room reverb?